 Filed in Ocean Cargo

 Tuesday, July 12, 2011

-In a move to contain costs and sustain service, the West Coast MTO Agreement announced it will raise the current Traffic Mitigation Fee at the Ports of Los Angeles and Long Beach.
+Responding to shipper concerns, the West Coast MTO Agreement (WCMTOA) announced it will postpone until August 1 its planned adjustment to the Traffic Mitigation Fee at the Ports of Los Angeles and Long Beach.

-Tuesday, May 10, 2011
+Tuesday, June 21, 2011

 View all categories and topics

 Friday, June 17, 2011

 As many leading ocean carrier executives have noted recently, sharper shipper expectations are driving disruptive change in the industry